Recognised Practitioner in Urban Design

 - Confirmation of receipt of application by UDG office.
 Any obvious problems with the application will be flagged up at this stage (inappropriate sponsors, insufficient experience etc)

-- The panel's recommendations are then presented to the full UDG Executive Committee at its next meeting, where those present have the opportunity to query the panel's recommendations and on this basis approve or reject the application
+- The panel's recommendations are then presented to the full UDG Executive Committee at its next meeting, where other members have the opportunity to query the panel's recommendations and, on the basis of these discussions, either approve or reject the application

 - The full process should take no longer than two months from receipt of the application to a final decision (unless there are any difficult issues to address).